 Osterley Park and House

 We’re also really lucky to have Osterley Park and House just down the road in Isleworth.
-Amid the ongoing Coronavirus situation, the house, gardens, café and shop are closed.
-But the parkland will remain open for people to enjoy whilst adhering to social distancing measures – it’s a lovely place to take the dog for a walk through beautiful parkland.
+Amid the ongoing Coronavirus situation, the house, café and shop are closed.
+The gardens have now been re-opened, but you will need to make a booking via their website in order to visit.
+The parkland remains open for people to enjoy whilst adhering to social distancing measures – it’s a lovely place to take the dog for a walk through beautiful parkland.

 With the guidelines being ever changing, before you travel to a National Trust green space, it’s worth just checking their up-to-date statements on Covid-19 and the website of the place you’re looking to attend before leaving.